crossfirecam/civ-v-tadc-mod/README.md

 # civ-v-tadc-mod
 A mod for Civilization V: BNW.
-Aims to add 4 Civilizations to the game based on The Amazing Digital Circus.
+Adds 4 Civilizations to the game based on The Amazing Digital Circus.

 ## Info about mod creation process
 - Requires the use of the Modbuddy tool